pixielabs/cavy/README.md

 ## Writing your own reporter

-Don't want to use [cavy-cli](cli) to handle your tests results?
+Don't want to use [cavy-cli][cli] to handle your tests results?
 Write your own reporter!

 By default, Cavy will send a test report to cavy-cli if it detects it is running.